Skip to content

 Ready to choose a microbiome-friendly toothpaste?

-Once you understand enamel, pH and saliva, the next step is picking a paste that actually supports them.
-Our comparison guide, Best Natural Toothpaste in Australia 2026 (Hydroxyapatite, Sensitive Teeth & Kids), walks through the formulas that fit this approach.
+Once you understand enamel, pH and saliva, the next step is choosing a paste that supports them.
+For a practical comparison of low-tox and remineralising options – including hydroxyapatite – see our guide: Best Natural Toothpaste in Australia 2026 (Hydroxyapatite, Sensitive Teeth & Kids) .

 Everyday habits that can disturb the oral microbiome